jose-lico/Dusk/README.md

 [Dependencies List](https://github.com/qolisipo/Dusk/blob/main/.github/DEPENDENCIES.md)

+On another note, by researching and using a wide array of external libraries, I have gained a lot of experience in diving into different codebases and learning how to use them.

+On top of that, I also wrote custom premake5 scripts for them which required me to really have an understanding of the lib and how it was built and is supposed to be used.
+It also gave me a better understanding of build systems work.

 # Resources

 Building this project has been quite the journey.
 I could never have made it this far without all the resources out there pointing me in the right direction and providing motivation along the way.<br>

-In order to remain as wary and absorb as much information as possible, I try to look at lots of different sources, always cross checking information and making sure to follow it up with the comments on the video or article.
+In order to remain as wary and absorb as much information as possible, I try to look at lots of different sources, always cross checking information and making sure to follow it up with the comments on the video/article and other programmers.
 I find this last aspect very important, as it can  lead me to new directions and prevent common gotchas.<br>

-Interacting, discussing and learning from other devs has also been part of my learning experience, and has helped me push my knowledge and this project even further.
+Interacting, discussing and learning from other devs online has been a key part of my learning experience, and has helped me push my knowledge and this project even further.

 Among all the resources I used, there is one that stands out.<br> [The Cherno](https://www.youtube.com/channel/UCQ-W1KE9EYfdxhL6S4twUNw) is a youtuber who has been developing his own engine called Hazel, recording tutorials and dev-logs of the process.
 He also has a lot of other videos on topics such as C++, game engines, rendering, and more.<br>